What tirzepatide is, how it powers Mounjaro, weight-loss evidence, UK licensing, and how dual-action GLP-1/GIP differs from semaglutide.

 However, the medication is not licensed for use in the UK and there are no immediate plans for this to enter the UK market.

-Whilst it may be discouraging that tirzepatide isn’t available in the UK yet, there are a number of licensed, effective weight loss medications that are available and are effect treatment options.
+Whilst it may be discouraging that tirzepatide isn’t available in the UK yet, there are a number of licensed, effective weight loss medications that are available and are effective treatment options.

 How does Tirzepatide work?